 Today, duct tape is the go-to product for quick fixes and sturdy repairs, both inside and outside the home.
 It can also be used for crafting, organizing, and DIY projects.
 With such a range of strengths and color options to choose from, which duct tape is right for your project?
 Read on to discover shopping tips and winning solutions for your next quick fix.

-- BEST VALUE: 3M Multi-Use Duct Tape
+- BEST OVERALL: Gorilla Black Duct Tape

 Adhesive and Tensile Strength

-- Adhesive strength depends on the type of glue used.
-Duct tape adhesive is either rubber-based, for strong bonds, or polymer-based, which is less binding.
+The two properties that make duct tape so unique and useful are its stickiness (adhesive strength) and stretchiness (tensile strength).
+Adhesive strength depends on the type of glue used.
+Duct tape adhesive is either rubber-based for strong bonds, or polymer-based, which is less binding.

-- Tensile strength depends on the weave and thread count of the cloth layer, which is made of cotton mesh.
+Tensile strength depends on the weave and thread count of the cloth layer, which is made of cotton mesh.
 This cloth forms the flexible middle layer and gives the tape its distinctive stretchiness.
 A higher thread count results in a stronger tensile strength and a greater ability to bear weight and withstand stress.